jkubath/TouchscreenInterface/spikes/Embedded Browser/README.md

 a Java application.
 This must be downloaded for the specific hardware it is going to be run on.

+NOTE: Make sure you download the correct SWT before importing and running it in your program, otherwise, you will have to go delete those files and run the program again with the correct ones.

 http://download.eclipse.org/eclipse/downloads/drops4/R-4.7.3a-201803300640/#SWT

 ## WindowController - Directory